Mazatech/amanithsvg-website/_docs/binding/003-libgdx.md

 ---
 layout: default
-title: "LibGDX"
+title: "libGDX"
 date: 2018-01-01 08:00:00 +0100
 chapter: 3
 categories: [binding]
 ---

-# LibGDX binding
+# libGDX binding

-[libGDX](http://libgdx.badlogicgames.com) is a light, free, open source cross platform game development framework.
+[libGDX](http://libgdx.com) is a light, free, open source cross platform game development framework.
 The goal of the project is to assist the developer in creating games/applications and deploy to desktop and mobile platforms without getting in the way and letting you design however you like.

 The whole libGDX graphics stack is based upon bitmaps (i.e. textures) and their sub-regions (i.e. sprites), so AmanithSVG is a complementary extension that could be well integrated within the current libGDX API.